julisam101/oim3690/logs/classnotes14.md

 - const: to define a constant
 - ElementByID(""): if the element has the id of "", then do x,y,z --> uses the id to match and properly execute

+- to create variable use, const __ = document.querySelector(__)
+    - when using the same ones, creating variables make it easier to store